New Hampshire Republicans pick far-right candidate to challenge U.S. Senator Hassan

 But it was not enough to defeat Bolduc, who analysts say will have a harder time appealing to the independent voters who make New Hampshire a closely contested state.

+"The race will still be tight, but his right-wing stance may shift just enough independents who lean Republican to shift to the Democrats," said Linda Fowler, a professor of government at Dartmouth College.

-Aside from New Hampshire, Rhode Island and Delaware held primaries as well on a night that concluded months of state nominating contests.
+Aside from New Hampshire, Rhode Island and Delaware also held primaries on Tuesday on a night that concluded months of state nominating contests.

-Top Senate Republican Mitch McConnell has put his party's chances of winning that chamber at "50-50" in public remarks, noting concerns about "candidate quality" without singling out any specific candidates.
+Top Senate Republican Mitch McConnell has put his party's chances of winning control of that chamber at "50-50," noting concerns about "candidate quality" without singling out any specific candidates.

 Bolduc starts the race at a clear financial disadvantage, having raised only $579,000 as of Aug.
 24, compared with $31 million for Hassan.
-But the Senate Leadership Fund, a national group affiliated with McConnell, has said it plans to spend $23 million on attack ads to help the Republican nominee.
+The Senate Leadership Fund, a national group affiliated with McConnell, has said it plans to spend $23 million on attack ads to help the Republican nominee.

 Nonpartisan analysts say the race will be tight, but Hassan holds the advantage.